zhao-kun/mqtt-bench/README.md

 ### Usage

-You can start a benchmark via run target with a config file:
+You can start a benchmark via running the target with a config file:

 ```
 mqtt-bench -f config.yaml